waveform-computing/compoundpi/docs/commands.rst

 +-----------------------------------------+-------------+

-It is also worth noting that if readline is installed (which it is on almost any modern Unix platform), the command line supports Tab-completion for commands and most parameters, including defined server addresses.
+It is also worth noting that if readline is installed (which it is on almost any modern Unix platform), the command line supports :kbd:`Tab`-completion for commands and most parameters, including defined server addresses.